 Bosman Building (The Heritage Portal)

-The Department of Pubic Works is involved in another huge development: the adaptive reuse of the Marshall Street Barracks at 85 Anderson Street.
+The Department of Public Works is involved in another huge development: the adaptive reuse of the Marshall Street Barracks at 85 Anderson Street.
 Flexible office space is being created for a number of government departments.
 This development will bring hundreds of employees into the Inner City and increase the need for residential and retail space.
 It will also remove an eyesore that has blighted the area for the last decade (heritage buildings are being preserved).
 It appears as though DPW will be looking to redevelop more of its old buildings in the CBD which is certainly exciting news.

 Marshall Street Barracks (Heritage Portal)